 “Firms are being run much more like a business,” Weber explained.
 There isn’t as much time to adjust and learn the ropes.
 More and more, Weber said, firms want new hires to be up to speed and to hit the ground running in order to assure the highest possible customer service.

 “(Clients) are paying top dollar.
 There’s a huge expectation that goes along with that,” Weber said.
 “You’re also going to see it harder to make partner.”

-With an unstable economy and ever increasing numbers of law graduates entering the workforce, those conducting the hiring are looking much more intently at applicants seeking law careers in order to ensure they are getting the cream of the crop.
+With an unstable economy and ever increasing numbers of law graduates entering the workforce, those conducting the hiring are looking much more intently at applicants in order to ensure they are getting the cream of the crop.

 “Firms are looking more closely at credentials and work experience,” explained Stanford School of Law Assistant Dean of Career Services Susan Robinson.

 Robinson suggested that while students are in school, they need to take advantage of all the opportunities they have at their disposal.
-Internships and work experience will not only look good on a resume during the application process, but will help the individual with study and law careers habits.
+Internships and work experience will not only look good on a resume during the application process, but will help the individual with study and work habits.

 Robinson also pointed out that many students don’t keep on top of world events and news, something that can be seen as a huge detriment once they begin their job search in the legal field, a belief that Weber wholeheartedly supports.

 “Everything is becoming more complex,” Weber said, explaining that international borders have all but been torn down in the field.
 “Now you’re seeing firms that have a global presence.”